 - Harmful drug interactions with the anesthesia

 What Types of Injuries Do Anesthesia Errors Cause?

 At times, patients who have been put under the influence of general anesthesia are either never fully unconscious or wake up before the surgery is finished.
 The Joint Commission on Accreditation of Healthcare Organizations (JCAHO) estimates that such “anesthesia awareness” may occur as frequently as 20,000 to 40,000 times per year.
 This startling figure is reflected in the fact that claims by patients who were conscious and in pain, but unable to communicate with medical staff, have grown in recent years.

 Other common injuries resulting from anesthesia error include:

 - Brain damage or traumatic brain injury (TBI)

 - Spinal cord injury

 Anesthesia error is a form of medical malpractice and you must act quickly to preserve your rights.
-If you have suffered an injury caused by an anesthesia mistake or if you have lost a loved one to any type of medical error in Georgia, please contact the Macon anesthesia error lawyers at the Mann Law Firm by calling (478) 742-3381 or filling out our online form.
+If you have suffered an injury caused by an anesthesia mistake or if you have lost a loved one to any type of medical error in Georgia, it’s essential to consider filing a medical malpractice lawsuit to seek the justice you deserve. please contact the Macon anesthesia error lawyers at the Mann Law Firm by calling (478) 742-3381 or filling out our online form.
 We help our clients pursue compensation for past and future medical expenses, loss of potential income, disability, emotional trauma, and more.
 Schedule a free and confidential consultation with us today to find out how we can help you.